Tennessee State Route 153: Background and construction

-While the bridge across the dam was under construction, the local and state governments began planning for a four-lane highway that would connect US 41 in East Ridge near the Georgia state line to US 27 in Red Bank, and serve as a bypass around downtown Chattanooga.
+While the bridge across the dam was under construction, the local and state governments began planning for a four-lane highway that would connect US 41 in East Ridge near the Georgia state line to US 27 in Red Bank, and serve as a bypass around downtown Chattanooga, relieving congestion on bridges across the Tennessee River there.
 In addition, this route was planned to serve the rapidly developing industrial areas along the Tennessee River, as well as the Volunteer Ordnance Works ammunition plant, the Chattanooga Metropolitan Airport (then Lovell Field), and the suburban neighborhoods along the route which had recently begun to develop.
 The route was also expected to relieve traffic on SR 317 (then SR 2A), which was expected to become congested once the bridge across the dam was completed.
 On August 1, 1953, the Hamilton County government announced that they had chosen the route for the stretch between SR 317 and US 27 out of two proposed alignments.
 This highway was officially incorporated into the state highway system as SR 153 in 1954.

-Construction of the section between Hixson Pike and US 27 began on May 2, 1955, and paving was completed on December 27, 1957.
-The section between SR 317 and south of the dam was let on November 16, 1956, and completed around July 1958.
+Construction of the section between the Chickamauga Dam and US 27 began on May 2, 1955, and was completed on December 27, 1957.
+The 1.2 mi section between SR 317 and south of the dam was let on November 16, 1956.
+The portion between the SR 58 interchange and the dam, which contained at-grade intersections, opened in late November 1957, and the rest of the segment extending to SR 317 was completed by August 1958.
+The sections north of the river, with the exception of the portion through the Hixson Pike interchange and the approach to US 27, were constructed with two lanes and designed to be expanded to four.
 Due to higher-than-anticipated traffic volumes, a decision was made in September 1958 for the remainder of SR 153 to be controlled access.
-The authorization of the Interstate Highway System in June 1956 resulted in the need to reevaluate the plans for SR 153 to extend to US 41, and by January 1959, plans were changed for the route to begin at I-75 instead.
-On August 31, 1962, a contract was awarded to construct the section between I-75 and SR 317; this was completed around late 1964.
+On August 25, 1961, a contract was awarded to convert the at-grade intersection with US 27 (Dayton Boulevard) to an interchange.
+The authorization of the Interstate Highway System in June 1956 resulted in the need to reevaluate the plans for SR 153 to extend to US 41, and by January 1959, plans were changed for the route to terminate at I-75 instead.
+The contract for the section between I-75 and SR 317 was scheduled to be bid in December 1961, but was delayed one month before then after a disagreement arose over the clearance of a railroad bridge.
+The contract was finally awarded on August 31, 1962, and construction was completed in late 1964.